Rick's Café Casablanca

 Rick's Café Casablanca is a restaurant, bar and café located in the city of Casablanca, Morocco.
-Opened March 1, 2004, the place was designed to recreate the bar made famous by Humphrey Bogart and Ingrid Bergman in the movie classic Casablanca.
-It is owned by The Usual Suspects company and is usually described as the real Rick's Café.
+Opened March 1, 2004, the place was designed to recreate in reality the set of the bar made famous by Humphrey Bogart and Ingrid Bergman in the movie classic Casablanca.
+It is owned by The Usual Suspects company.

 Architecture and décor

 Rick's Café Casablanca was developed by Kathy Kriger (1946–2018), a former American diplomat and commercial attaché in Morocco.
 The restaurant is housed in a traditional Moroccan grand mansion with a central courtyard (riad), built in 1930.
 Two palm trees flank its front door, and the land placement allows for three facades: a distinctive streetfront entrance with heavy wooden doors that depict that of the film; a port-oriented façade that looks to the Atlantic; and a narrow dead-end access which was the former main entrance but is now the service entrance.

 Due to the age of the structure and proximity to the sea, the mansion was completely restored and renovated.
 American architect and interior designer Bill Willis conceived the decorative and architectural details reminiscent of the film: curved arches, a sculpted bar, balconies, balustrades as well as beaded and stencilled brass lighting and plants that cast luminous shadows on white walls.
 There is an authentic 1930s Pleyel piano and As Time Goes By is a common request to the in-house pianist.

 Rick's Café is also full of tile and wood work representing Morocco's craft industry.
 Fireplaces are of carved marble or painted tadelakt with intricate zellij tile patterns accenting the fireplaces and the risers of the central stairway.
 Tadelakt in muted colors cover walls throughout the restaurant, and the floors are set in hand made terra cotta tile.